consint/Tumult/README.md

 # Tumult
 Tumult makes noise.
 Tumult texturizes, accentuates and adds warmth and age.
-Tumult comes with 50 hand-picked noises.
-You can play them raw, let them follow your sounds, or duck them away.
+Tumult comes with 100 hand-picked noises.
+You can choose one of them or import your own samples and play them raw, let them follow your sounds or duck them away.
 Tumult comes with an 5-band EQ that lets you shape the noises to your liking.
 Tumult is a free and open source 64bit VST3 effect plugin for Linux and Windows.

+You can see Tumult in action here: https://www.youtube.com/watch?v=KRveIBVNHOA

 Download the latest version here: https://github.com/consint/Tumult/releases/

 ![Preview of the Tumult interface](tumult.png)

 ## How it works
-The effect plugin plays one of 50 noises that can be added to the actual audio signal using the ‘Mix’ knob.
-The ‘Gain’ knob controls the volume, and the equaliser controls the frequency response of the noise - the actual audio signal is not affected.
+The effect plugin plays one of 100 noises, or the samples you have imported, and add them to the actual audio signal using the ‘Mix’ knob.
+The ‘Gain’ knob controls the volume, and the equalizer controls the frequency response of the noise - the actual audio signal is not affected.

 In ‘Raw’ mode, the noise is played back without any influence.
 In ‘Duck’ mode, the noise is ducked away by the actual audio signal.
 In ‘Folllow’ mode, the noise only plays when the actual audio signal is playing (depending on the threshold).